wad11656/mealSocial/README.md

 ### Install dependancies

-1. In a PowerShell/terminal, `cd` to `/server/` wi run `npm install` to install backend dependancies.
+1. In a PowerShell/terminal, `cd` to `/server/` and run `npm install` to install backend dependancies.

 1. In a PowerShell/terminal, `cd` to `/app/` and run `npm install` to install frontend dependancies.